MLB players’ union head Tony Clark expects labor negotiations to begin after Opening Day

 On everything from implementing a designated hitter to instituting expanded playoffs, delaying the 2021 season because of the virus or starting on time, the sides signaled mistrust and frustration with each other at nearly every turn.
 But Clark downplayed the idea that this year’s negotiations will be taking place against a backdrop of elevated animosity.

 “There are always going to be differences of opinion.
 Always have been.
 Always will be.
 And unfortunately, I think much of it is a bit overblown,” Clark said.
-“There are professionals on our side and there are professionals on their side.
+“There are professionals on our side, and there are professionals on their side.
 And we each have a focus and commitment on making sure that we represent our members, our constituents and the well-being of the game, hopefully.”

-Clark acknowledged that those similar interests don’t always yield common ground, and was clear that the players have a clear vision of what needs to be improved.
-In regards to the universal designated hitter — something that was included in this past year’s health and safety protocols but that MLB would not agree to this year — he said “it made a lot of sense then as it makes a lot of sense now.”
+Clark acknowledged that those similar interests don’t always yield common ground and was clear that the players have a strong vision of what needs to be improved.
+In regards to the universal designated hitter — something that was included in this past year’s health and safety protocols but that MLB would not agree to this year — he said, “It made a lot of sense then as it makes a lot of sense now.”

 In terms of the expanded postseason, which the league pushed for in 2020, Clark explained that players are more hesitant to commit to something they feel may reduce teams’ incentives to spend on top-dollar free agents.
 The more teams that make the playoffs, the union argues, the less teams have to do to get there — and the less they are willing to pay for upgrades on players.